coldiary/docker-run/README.md

 # docker-run
-A CLI wrapper to run docker images taking option from a config file
+A CLI wrapper to run docker images taking optionsfrom a config file